vutranquangminh/dsa-everyday/twopointer/013-twopoiter/container-with-most-water-problem.md

-# 🧮 Container With Most Water - Problem Description
+# 🧮 Container With Most Water - Medium

 This is the description of the **"Container With Most Water"** problem, where the goal is to find two lines that together with the x-axis form a container, such that the container holds the most water.